apollo

 0

-About CAPECITABINE
+About Capecitabine

-CAPECITABINE belongs to a group of medicines known as 'anti-cancer' used to treat breast, colon and stomach cancer.
+Capecitabine is used to treat breast, colon and stomach cancer.
 Cancer is a condition where cells in a specific body part grow and reproduce uncontrollably.
 The cancerous cells can attack and destroy surrounding healthy tissue, including organs.
 Cancer sometimes begins in one body part before spreading to other areas.
 This process is known as metastasis.

-CAPECITABINE contains Capecitabine, an anti-cancer medication that is cytotoxic (causes cell death).
+Capecitabine contains Capecitabine, an anti-cancer medication that is cytotoxic (causes cell death).
 When taken, it gets converted into 5-fluorouracil (chemical), which hampers the synthesis of genetic materials (DNA) in the cancer cells, thereby interfering with their growth.
 As a result, cancer cells' growth is slowed down and eventually killed.

 You may experience certain common side-effects such as nausea, vomiting, weakness, loss of appetite, increased risk of infection, hair loss, diarrhoea, decreased blood cells (red cells, white cells, and platelets), mouth ulcers, blisters on fingers/feet in some cases.
 Most of these side effects do not require medical attention and will resolve gradually over time.
 However, you are advised to talk to your doctor if you experience these side effects persistently.

-Before taking CAPECITABINE, inform your doctor if you have any infection because CAPECITABINE may worsen the infection.
-Some patients may experience increased sensitivity to light while taking CAPECITABINE; avoiding prolonged exposure to sunlight is recommended.
-Inform your doctor if you are pregnant as CAPECITABINE can cause harmful effects on the unborn baby.
-Both women and men using CAPECITABINE should use birth control to avoid pregnancy.
-You should not take CAPECITABINE during breastfeeding.
-Use CAPECITABINE with caution in elderly patients.
+Before taking Capecitabine, inform your doctor if you have any infection because Capecitabine may worsen the infection.
+Some patients may experience increased sensitivity to light while taking Capecitabine; avoiding prolonged exposure to sunlight is recommended.
+Inform your doctor if you are pregnant as Capecitabine can cause harmful effects on the unborn baby.
+Both women and men using Capecitabine should use birth control to avoid pregnancy.
+You should not take Capecitabine during breastfeeding.
+Use Capecitabine with caution in elderly patients.
 If you have had leukaemia (blood cancer) and are in remission, do not take live vaccines for three months after your last chemotherapy.
 You and your surrounding people, such as family members, should not take the polio vaccine.

-Uses of CAPECITABINE
+Uses of Capecitabine

-Breast cancer, stomach, rectal and colon cancer
+Treatment of Breast cancer, stomach, rectal and colon cancer.

 Medicinal Benefits

-CAPECITABINE belongs to the group of anti-cancer medicines.
+Capecitabine belongs to the group of anti-cancer medicines.
 It contains Capecitabine which is cytotoxic (causes cell death).
 It is used to treat cancer of the colon, breast and stomach.
 When taken, it gets converted into 5-fluorouracil (chemical), which hampers the synthesis of genetic materials (DNA) in the cancer cells, thereby interfering with their growth.
 As a result, the growth of cancer cells is slowed down, and eventually, they are killed.

 Directions for Use